Caul: Folk traditions

+In Jamaican folklore, duppy cannot harm and are powerless against people who were born with a caul.

 Not all cultural beliefs about cauls are positive.
 In Romanian folklore babies born with a caul are said to become strigoi upon death.
-It was also believed that "he who is born to be hanged will never drown" - that anyone born with a caul was destined to leave the world in a hangman's hood in place of the caul with which they were born.
+It was also believed that "he who is born to be hanged will never drown", i.e. that anyone born with a caul was destined to leave the world in a hangman's hood in place of the caul with which they were born.
 The belief in cauls as omens persisted well into the 20th century.

 The 16th-century Dutch physician Levinus Lemnius, author of The Secret Miracles of Nature, remained skeptical of superstitious claims about preserved cauls.
-Comic writer Thomas Hood even ended his poem "The Sea-Spell" with a lament about a drowning sailor's futile reliance on a protection charm:
+19th-century comic writer Thomas Hood even ended his poem "The Sea-Spell" with a lament about a drowning sailor's futile reliance on a protection charm: